yashaharshika/Data-Visualization/International Prospect Student/README.md

-# Data Visualization Coursework Repository

-This repository contains my coursework for the Data Visualization class.
-It includes projects created using Google Data Studio, Tableau, and Power BI.
-Each project folder contains detailed documentation, reports, and links to the live dashboards.

-## Research Question

-**How can individuals identify universities aligned with their academic, personal, and career interests?**

-This question is explored from three perspectives:
-1. Prospect International Student
+# International Prospect Student
-2. Prospect Faculty Member
-3. Employer

-The analysis for each perspective is implemented using Tableau, Looker Studio (Google Data Studio), and Power BI.
+This project aims to create dashboards to help international prospect students identify universities aligned with their interests.
+The dashboards are made using Tableau, Looker Studio (Google Data Studio), and Power BI.

+## Research Questions
+1. How does the distribution of international student scores vary across different regions of the world?
+2. What is the relationship between regional university rankings and international student outcomes, considering faculty-student scores?
+3. Within each continent, which institute ranks among the top 10 for employability outcome score?
+4. Using a Packed Bubble Chart, with Crime Index as the label and number of institutes as the size, how does safety perception vary among countries?